oyooyo/keyble/README.md

 If you intend to use *keyble* to control an eqiva Bluetooth Smart Lock, you might also be interested in the cheap [eQ-3 eqiva Bluetooth Smart Radiator Thermostat](https://www.eq-3.com/products/homematic/detail/bluetooth-smart-radiator-thermostat.html)s from the same vendor.
 I wrote [a similar tool for controlling eQ-3 eqiva Bluetooth radiator thermostats](https://github.com/oyooyo/nixfilter-rtble) that works almost identical to *keyble*.

+## *keyble* soon to be divided into *keyble* and *keyble-cli*

+*keyble* will soon be divided into two separate npm packages, *keyble* and *keyble-cli*. *keyble* will then only contain the core library, to be used by other Node.js packages.
+The command-line scripts will move to *keyble-cli*.
+So if you're currently using *keyble*, you will then need to install *keyble-cli* instead.

 ## Current status

 *keyble* currently only provides a few basic features: